mckinselberg/sveres/checklist.md

 - [DONE] Add a tiny unit test to assert SFX mute/volume gating for `blip`/`noiseHit` in `utils/sound.js`.
 - [DONE] Migrate/clean legacy localStorage key `ui:soundOn` (optional) and note in README.

+## Music Enhancements

+- enable ability to start multiple bgm tracks
+- dynamic BGM intensity (react to game state via filters/volume; e.g., hazards, near-misses)
+- pause/resume smoothing (short fades and subtle filter sweeps to avoid abrupt transitions)
+- per-level themes/playlist with crossfade on level switch
+- volume ducking when important SFX play (win/lose, hazard impact)
+- music hotkeys and hints (mute/volume shortcuts, overlay tooltip hints)

 ## Game Levels

 - bullet hell - last 1 minute in bullet hell to proceed
 - slam - destroy the target balls by using the slam (down arrow) to attack them

+## Let's come back to this

+Add a tiny helper to toggle aria-hidden on the main app while any dialog is open (optional).
+Do a quick manual check on mobile (Chrome dev tools emulator) for tab order and dismissal affordances.
+Move on to the WASD test stabilization once you’re satisfied with overlays.